AviatrixSystems/Docs/HowTos/customize_aws_acls_for_cloudn_dcx.rst

 Introduction
 ============

-This document provides the minimized Network ACLs Requirements for Datacenter Extension Gateway.
+This document provides the minimum Network ACLs Requirements for Datacenter Extension Gateway.
 The customization reduces the scope of AWS ACLs Inbound and Outbound rules and helps you meet your organization's security requirements.